 Step six: Keep it cool and enjoy!

 Pour your finished oat milk into another container and keep it refrigerated in your zero waste fridge.
 This is important: when oat milk gets warm, it tends to act like porridge and get thicker.
 Once you’ve made your delicious oat milk, you don’t want to undo that good work!

 Above: Pour it into your container of choice!
 Photo credit: @goxuboys

 So there you have it – easy and delicious oat milk that doesn’t break the bank or hurt the planet.
-Give it a try and let us know how it came out in the comments section below!
+Once you give it a try, please let us know how it came out in the comments section below!